-Section 5 Over Ten Occurrence Status
+Section 4 Over Ten Occurrence Status

-Parents may excuse their students up to ten (10) occurrences (non-verified absence), less any occurrences of unexcused absence.
-A student reaching a total of ten occurrences of parental excuses is placed on OVER TEN OCCURENCE STATUS.
-When a student is on OVER TEN OCCURENCE STATUS, only verified documentation will be accepted to excuse the absence.
+Parents may excuse their students up to ten (10) occurrences (unverified absence), less any occurrences of unexcused absence.
+A student reaching a total of ten occurrences of parental excuses is placed on OVER TEN OCCURENCE STATUS and will receive notification of this in the mail.
+When a student is on OVER TEN OCCURENCE STATUS, only verified documentation will excuse the absence.
 Any other excuse must be approved by the Principal, Associate Principal or designee.
 Once on OVER TEN OCCURENCE STATUS, notes from parents/guardians will not excuse an absence.

-Section 6 Suspension from School
+Section 5 Suspension from School